 How do you know if you are being watched?
 How do you know if you aren't?
 These days, private surveillance is becoming more and more common.
 Reasons that someone may be spying on you include:

 - You have an important, responsible, or secretive job.

-- You have to attend confidential interviews or meetings.
+- You have attended confidential interviews or meetings.

-- You are a scientist/politician/journalist/attorney/judge/police officer/local government official.
+- You are a scientist, politician, journalist, witness, attorney, judge, police officer, or local government official.

 - Your partner or spouse believes you are having an affair.

 - You are petitioning for sole custody of your children.

 - You are a suspected activist or terrorist.

 - You have logged in to certain websites.

 - You file for disability or workers compensation.

 - Your friend, neighbor, or relative is under suspicion.

 - You have recently made a substantial insurance claim.